Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* Connect buttons resizes too much.
-Probably need to fix it to a particular height.
 * Clean up psiclient code.
 Clean up unused files, like feedback.html and feedback.bmp.
 * Write descriptions for all i18n messages
 * More elaborate connection animation?